sandeeppatel2001/Docker_doc/CreateCustomImage.md

 A Dockerfile is a text document that contains all the commands to assemble an image.
 Here's an example of a simple Dockerfile for a Node.js application.

-1. Create a directory for your project and navigate into it:

-    ```sh
-    mkdir my-node-app
-    cd my-node-app
-    ```

-2. Create a file named `Dockerfile` (without any extension) and open it in a text editor:
+Create a file named `Dockerfile` (without any extension) and open it in a text editor:

     ```Dockerfile
     # Use an official Node.js runtime as a parent image